kwilkos/cxf/celtix-distribution/src/main/samples/management/README.txt

 From the samples/hello_world directory run the commands, entered on a single command line:

-start the rmi registry for JMXConnectorServer registering
-    rmiregistry 9913  (in the background or another window)

 For UNIX (must use forward slashes):
     java -Djava.util.logging.config.file=$CELTIX_HOME/etc/logging.properties
 	-Dceltix.config.file=file:///$CELTIX_HOME/samples/management/server.xml